-One of the best things to do in Miami is to make a stop at Downtown Miami.
+One of the best things to do in Miami is to stop at Downtown Miami.
 The beaches may be magnificent, but Downtown offers an endless choice of activities, adventures, and delicious delicacies to enjoy.
-This place is home to the best museums, restaurants and entertainment centers, and activities that should not be missed.
+This place is home to the best museums, restaurants, entertainment centers, and activities that should not be missed.

 Located in the heart of Downtown Miami, the bayside marketplace allows you to experience the best of Miami with delicious international cuisine, live music, and fine shops.
 The two-level, open-air center overlooking Miami’s waterfront is home to more than 150 national and unique retailers and tourist shops.

-Shop till you drop or enjoy a lip-smacking lunch or take a cruise on the Miami River on the Bayside marketplace.
+Shop till you drop or enjoy a lip-smacking lunch, or take a cruise on the Miami River on the Bayside marketplace.

-Spread over 32 acres in Downtown Miami, Bayfront Park is the perfect place to relax, walk, play or exercise.
+Spread over 32 acres in Downtown Miami, Bayfront Park is the perfect place to relax, walk, play, or exercise.
 With open lawn spaces, a bay walk, winding walkways, a sandy beach area, special event lighting, VIP seating areas, and a tropical rock garden, this iconic park is home to many attractions from 1926.

 A walking distance from the bayside marketplace, the park offers several fun activities.
 The electronically controlled pepper fountain, World War 2 Veteran’s Memorial, the Centennial Time Capsule, and various sculptures are a must-see in Bayfront Park.